 Schedules of the House

 Various schedules of upcoming House activities are available.
-You can find schedules of the house published by Congressional leadership at http://www.majorityleader.gov/floor/#annual and http://www.democraticwhip.gov/calendar.
+You can find schedules of the House published by Congressional leadership at https://www.majorityleader.gov/floor/#annual and https://www.democraticwhip.gov/calendar.

 Sponsored and Co-sponsored Legislation